danilouie/blog/daniellelouieblog/content/about.md

 I am also a Production Manager Intern for <a href="https://climatebreak.org" target="_blank" rel="noopener noreferrer">Climate Break</a>, podcast production under the Center for Law, Energy & the Environment (CLEE) at UC Berkeley.
 I manage a team of 20+ student volunteers, delegating tasks, leading meetings, and ensuring that the pipeline flows efficiently.
 I have also helped to produce several of these episodes, so feel free to check them out!

+## My Website
+This site is a fun, personal project for me to continuously practice my coding skills, present my projects, and share my knowledge with an interested community!
+If you would like to interactive with my content more in-depth, feel free to browse through this <a href="https://github.com/danilouie/blog/tree/main/daniellelouieblog" target="_blank" rel="noopener noreferrer">Git Repository</a>.

 ![bottle being hit on head](/images/bottle_meme.jpg)